crums-io/stowkwik/README.md

 are quick to code, but their down side is that the data in the file is no longer human readable.
 The next (and currently last) abstraction is a compromise to readability.

-`XmlObjectManager` takes a user defined `Encoder` (a `Codec` that knows how to write, not necessarily read) for a Java Bean (a
-Java class with mutable public members).
-This creates slightly bloated, but readable files.
-The `Encoder` is there in case the
-Java XML library outputs differently (order, indentation, whitespace, etc.) in future versions.
-If you prefer to work with *immutable* types (as this author does), you can then *map* this object manager to one for the immutable type using the static
-`ObjectManager.map(..)` function.

 > Usually computing hash state from machine readable byte sequences is straight forward since in most applications if two objects' byte sequences are different then their states are different; when state is human readable however, there are